maijs/homebrew-mailhog/README.md

 sendmail_path = (HOMEBREW_PREFIX)/bin/MailHog sendmail test@test
 ```
 Restart PHP process after you make the change to `php.ini` file.
 Refer to `brew info mailhog` to see the full path to MailHog on your system.

-## Please note
-This repository is for my own testing only and it can be removed at any time.
-The goal is to have `mailhog.rb` formula available in official Homebrew repo.